MrMoose/CloudConnector/README.md

 ## Troubleshooting

+#### On Google Cloud I get timeouts talking to any service

+Make sure your have downloaded https://pki.google.com/roots.pem and set environment variable GRPC_DEFAULT_SSL_ROOTS_FILE_PATH to the resulting file.
+Failute to do so results in "Retry Limit Exceeded" timeouts.

-#### I have configured logging but see no logs in the CloudWatch console
+#### On AWS I have configured logging but see no logs in the CloudWatch console

 You may have been missing a `config` file in `~/.aws/`.
 Try this:
 ```